Coimbra Portugal Travel Guide

 Coimbra's central spot causes it to be an ideal hub for a more comprehensive investigation.

-Public holidays (e.g., New Year's Day, Freedom Day, Portugal Day) and Coimbra's city holiday (July 4th) mean many businesses and services could be closed or have reduced hours.
+Bank holidays (e.g., New Year's Day, Freedom Day, Portugal Day) and Coimbra's city holiday (July 4th) mean many businesses and some services may be closed or have reduced hours.

 Some smaller attractions or family-run businesses may have reduced hours or close during the low season (winter).
 Always check opening times before your visit.